Qatar seeks role as Gaza mediator, Israel wary

 Hams officials say Cairo's proposal was drafted without communicating with Hamas leaders, whom Egypt has shunned as being linked with the Muslim Brotherhood which it calls a "terrorist group".

-The United States and Israel also consider Hamas to be a terrorist organisation, making direct contacts impossible.
+The United States and Israel also consider Hamas to be a terrorist organization, making direct contacts impossible.

 “Qatar is the only country that reached out to us and I wouldn’t say it's mediation -- it’s still too early, they have just opened a line of communication," said Ezzat al-Rishq, a Hamas official in Doha.